immutant/immutant.org/tutorials/clustering.md

 ---
 title: Clustering
 sequence: 5
-description: "How Immutant modules benefit in a clustered environment"
+description: "How your apps benefit when Immutants form a cluster"
 ---

 For this installment of our [getting started series][getting-started]